Pet Passport Germany

 - Unlimited Email Support

-If you are entering Germany from a Country with a High Incidence of Rabies, quarantine can be avoided by having a Blood Titer Test done after vaccination and 3 months prior to travel.
+If you are entering Germany from a high-rabies country, your pet must have a Blood Titer Test done after vaccination and 3 months prior to travel.
 You will need to select the option above for additional forms and instructions.

 Your Germany pet passport is verified at the time of order.